-Dogs Trust launched its Lets with Pets scheme in 2009 to help pet owners and to show landlords and letting agencies that accepting pets is straightforward and makes good business sense.
-By following the simple steps set out in this booklet, anyone can maximise their property's rental potential.
+Dogs Trust launched its Lets with Pets scheme to show landlords and letting agencies that accepting pets is straightforward and makes good business sense.
+By following the simple steps set out in this booklet and in our Good Practice Guidelines, landlords and letting agencies can set themselves apart from the competition.